Although this section deals primarily with combat between armed and armoured

 The best form af defence is attack.
 The stronger your attack the less chance the opponent has to create an opening of their own.

 The parry skill is a combination of other skills which are learned as the character advances in weapon training.
-Parrying requires a weapon (or chair leg or something to put in the way of the swinging lump of steel coming towards your head).
+Parrying requires a weapon (or chair leg or something to put in the way of the swinging lump of steel coming towards your head, not your arm unless you want it cut off).

-Against ranged weapons the characters only defence is size, movement and hiding behind stuff (such as shields).
+Anything at a range is easier to miss with a throw than when striking directly, however you may not use any parrying ability instead the characters only defence is size, movement and hiding behind stuff (such as shields).
 Otherwise the chance to hit depends upon their distance.
-Most propelled weapons have a natural bonus due to the speed and ability to hold and aim, this is taken into account in the weapons bonus to hit.
+Most propelled weapons also have a natural bonus due to the speed and ability to hold and aim, this is taken into account in the weapons bonus to hit.

 Note that shields use the ranged shield modifier, not the melee modifier.
 This is purely dependent upon shield size (i.e. whether you can fit behind it) and not any training.